wavemaker/docs/docs/apis-and-services/apis/database-and-crud-apis/stored-procedures.md

 **Additional notes:**

-- If the procedure does not return output, the service method uses `Void` as the return type
+- Procedures without output return `Void`
 - Each cursor generates a corresponding POJO
-- Undefined cursors are mapped to a `content` field in the response
+- Undefined cursors are mapped to a `content` field

 ---

 ### Generated Services

-WaveMaker generates a service layer to execute stored procedures:
+WaveMaker generates a service layer for procedure execution.

 **Service class:**